puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 ##Geppetto and PE

 Geppetto offers a special view for Puppet Enterprise users, the *Puppet Resource Events View*.
-This new view is an integration with PuppetDB which enables Geppetto to query PuppetDB instances and get information about recent events.
+This new view is part of an integration with PuppetDB, which enables Geppetto to query PuppetDB instances and get information about recent events.

-The *Puppet Resource Events View* lists failures and successful changes from the most recent puppet run, and enables you to view the resource, file, etc. in the source code to help determine why the failure or success is occurring.
+The *Puppet Resource Events View* lists failures and successful changes from the most recent puppet run and enables you to view the resource, file, etc. in the source code to help determine why the failure or success is occurring.

 To access the *Puppet Resource Events View*

-1. Click the **Window** menu,
+1. Click the **Window** menu.
 2. Choose **Show View** -> **Other…**.
-3. Then, when the *Show View* window pops up, expand the Geppetto folder and select **Puppet Resource Events**,
+3. When the *Show View* window pops up, expand the Geppetto folder and select **Puppet Resource Events**.
 4. Click **OK**.

 The *Puppet Resource Events View* window should now be available next to the *Tasks* and *Problems* tabs.